-Why Data Scientists Should Keep One Eye on Quantum Computing - YaNoticias
+Why Data Scientists Should Keep One Eye on Quantum Computing - YANoticias

 - Currently, quantum computers are not ready to replace classical computing in daily data science workflows, but there is a growing intersection worth noting.

-- AI aids quantum computing advancements by optimizing circuits, enhancing gate fidelity, and addressing error correction challenges.
+- AI aids quantum computing advancements by optimising circuits, enhancing gate fidelity, and addressing error correction challenges.

-- Quantum computing offers potential breakthroughs in data science through accelerated processing of massive datasets and solving complex optimization problems.
+- Quantum computing offers potential breakthroughs in data science through accelerated processing of massive datasets and solving complex optimisation problems.

 - Quantum machine learning (QML) algorithms, like quantum support vector machines and neural networks, promise faster model training and better outcomes.